frinyvonnick/gitmoji-changelog/README.md

 ## Customize your changelog

-By default when a commit is done with a gitmoji, the following mapping is used to group commits :
+By default when you generate your changelog with `gitmoji-changelog`, the following mapping is used to group commits :
 > [mapping.js](packages/gitmoji-changelog-core/src/mapping.js).

 *// TODO: override the default mapping with it's own.*